 Investors focused on seeing huge returns over the short-term may set themselves up for disappointment.
 Instead, remembering basic tenets of responsible investing can best prep an investor for long-term success.

 First up: diversification.
-It’s a good idea to invest in a wide variety of assets—stocks, bonds, real estate, etc., and a wide variety of investments within those subgroups.
+It can be a good idea to invest in a wide variety of assets — stocks, bonds, real estate, etc., and a wide variety of investments within those subgroups.
 That’s because each type of asset tends to react differently to world events and market forces.
-Due to that, a diverse portfolio is a less risky portfolio.
+Due to that, a diverse portfolio can be a less risky portfolio.

 Time is another important factor when investing.
 Investing early may result in larger returns in the long-term.
 That’s largely because of compound interest, which is when interest is earned on an initial investment, along with the returns already accumulated by that investment.
-Compound interest can, effectively, supercharge a portfolio.
+Compound interest adds to your returns.

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.